Argentina v Peru (1978 FIFA World Cup): Controversy

 Some years later, the result and some particular circumstances during the game raised suspicions about the legitimacy of the match.
-Upon returning to Lima, the Peruvian team met an angry mob who threw coins, tomatoes and other objects at them as recounted by Peruvian player Guillermo La Rosa.
+Upon returning to Lima, the Peruvian team met an angry mob who threw coins, tomatoes and other objects at them, as recounted by Peruvian player Guillermo La Rosa.
 Ten days after the end of the World Cup, on July 6, 1978, the Argentine dictatorship sanctioned Decree No. 1463/78 "granting an extraordinary non-refundable credit to the Republic of Peru."
-There were also versions that Brazil had given an economic incentive to the Peruvian players to beat Argentina, a rumor that would be defended by the Argentine player Mario Kempes as well as by the Peruvian players Teófilo Cubillas and Héctor Chumpitaz who admitted that they were going to receive a $5,000 incentive each.
-At the same time, there were rumors that local leaders gave Poland incentives to beat Brazil.
+There were also allegations that Brazil had given an economic incentive to the Peruvian players to beat Argentina, a rumour that would be defended by the Argentine player Mario Kempes as well as by the Peruvian players Teófilo Cubillas and Héctor Chumpitaz who admitted that they were going to receive a $5,000 incentive each.
+At the same time, there were rumours that local leaders gave Poland incentives to beat Brazil.
 Kempes denied that there could have been any agreement since Peru had some clear chances, including a vertical shot from the Argentine goal.
-Another factor of the Peruvian decline was that each match was played every three days which wore out the Peruvian team, not used to the amount of consistent playing.
+Another factor of the Peruvian decline was that their matches were played every three days which wore out the Peruvian team, which was not used to the amount of playing.
 In addition to this, strife began to emerge in the Peruvian national football team between the players of Sporting Cristal and Alianza Lima.

 Different people and players declared that part of the Peruvian team was pressured or bribed to lose the game by a large sum.
 Others, based on recent investigations, suggest that there was an agreement between the two governments within the framework of Operation Condor.
 Years later Videla would deny any type of arrangement, stating: "I didn't take a peso out of my pocket.
 There was no talk of a possible arrangement before the game, neither in the Government, nor in the Junta."

-In the book How They Stole the Game, British historian David Yallop maintained that Videla ordered Rear Admiral Carlos Alberto Lacoste, in charge of EAM'78, to take charge of arranging the result with the ruling dictatorship in Peru, led by General Morales Bermúdez, who decades later would be sentenced to life imprisonment by the III Criminal Court of Rome, for his participation in Operation Condor.
-According to Yallop, Lacoste made contact with three officials who accompanied the Peruvian team and offered them a million-dollar bribe of fifty million dollars and a donation of 35,000 tons of grains.
-After the World Cup, the Treasury Secretary of the dictatorship, Juan Alemann confirmed the Argentine "donations" made to Peru and explained that they were a type of donations that were only made in cases of humanitarian catastrophes.
+In the book How They Stole the Game, British historian David Yallop maintained that Videla ordered Rear Admiral Carlos Alberto Lacoste, in charge of the World Cup Organizing Committee, to take charge of arranging the result with the ruling dictatorship in Peru, led by General Morales Bermúdez, who decades later was sentenced to life imprisonment by the Corte d'Assise in Italy for his participation in Operation Condor.
+According to Yallop, Lacoste made contact with three officials who accompanied the Peruvian team and offered them a bribe of $50 million and a donation of 35,000 tons of grains.
+After the World Cup, Argentine Treasury Secretary Juan Alemann confirmed the Argentine "donations" made to Peru and explained that they were a type of donations that were only made in cases of humanitarian catastrophes.